john-goldthorpe/yacr-compositions/README.md

   These would be generated from the "database" as static web pages.

 * Transfer the database to github.
-The database shoDe would be organized/named in such as way as to make the importable in to an actual database if required.
+The database should be organized/named in such as way as to make it importable in to an actual database if required.
 This would provide maximum visibility of any changes/updates made, and not tie the data to a specific database product.